Scales++: Compute Efficient Evaluation Subset Selection with Cognitive Scales Embeddings: Related Work

 The closest to our work are recent efforts to perform evaluation using small, selected evaluation subsets that can predict a model's performance on the full benchmark. \cite{vivekAnchorPointsBenchmarking2024a} proposed the Anchor Points method for evaluation subset selection, which advocates for reducing evaluation examples while maintaining accurate performance assessments. \cite{poloTinyBenchmarksEvaluatingLLMs2024a} proposed the \texttt{tinyBenchmarks}, demonstrating that full performance can be reliably estimated on benchmarks such as \texttt{MMLU} and \texttt{HELM} within 2\% mean absolute error leveraging trained IRT models (Item Response Theory) on evaluation results of 319 existing trained models on a small carefully curated subset of evaluation data.

-Most recently, \cite{kipnisMetabenchSparseBenchmark2025a} introduced \texttt{metabench}, which compresses the entire \texttt{Open LLM Leaderboard}~\citep{open-llm-leaderboard}—a collection of LLM benchmarks—to less than 3\% of its original size, providing reliable performance prediction and latent skill assessment by leveraging fitted IRT models trained on evaluation results from $>$5,000 trained LLM models.
+Most recently, \citet{kipnisMetabenchSparseBenchmark2025a} introduced \texttt{metabench}, which compresses the entire \texttt{Open LLM Leaderboard}~\citep{open-llm-leaderboard}—a collection of LLM benchmarks—to less than 3\% of its original size, providing reliable performance prediction and latent skill assessment by leveraging fitted IRT models trained on evaluation results from $>$5,000 trained LLM models.
 As highlighted in Table \ref{tab:related-work}, a key challenge with these methods is the model-centric assumption that past model performance is helpful for selection.
 Consequently, these methods rely on historical data as the basis for selection, and hence have a significant upfront cost, before evaluating new models.

 We directly address this challenge with our item-centric \textsc{Scales++} approach which reduces the setup cost by 18x, while maintaining similar performance (see Sec. \ref{sec:scales++})